minetest-mods/minetest-mods.github.io/README.md

 ## Goal of this project

-This project exists to provide a method for minetest players and server operators to have a semi-trusted source of Minetest Mods.
+This project exists to provide a method for Luanti players and server operators to have a semi-trusted source of Luanti/Minetest Mods.

 Minetest mods are distributed separately and there is not a single source of mods.
-This has lead to hundreds of Minetest Mods around in equal amount of locations on the internet, and this is bad for players, server operators and developers alike.
+This has lead to hundreds of Luanti Mods around in equal amount of locations on the internet, and this is bad for players, server operators and developers alike.

-By providing a single hosting namespace for Minetest mods, this project serves as a method of telling users that a specific version of a Minetest mod is the preferred or recommended version of that mod.
+By providing a single hosting namespace for Luanti mods, this project serves as a method of telling users that a specific version of a Minetest mod is the preferred or recommended version of that mod.
 This helps to alleviate the issues of having many forks of Minetest mods around.

-Authors of Minetest Mods that host their mods in the minetest-mods project explicitly allow the minetest-mods admins to merge changes into their mods.
+Authors who host their mods in the minetest-mods project explicitly allow the minetest-mods admins to merge changes into their mods.
 This allows the authors of these mods to "sign out" for a while knowing that their mods are being taken care of, and provides a method for users to continue using the exact same mods long after the